-Altria (NYSE:MO), a Fortune 200 company, is on a mission to transition to a non-combustible future.
+Altria (NYSE:MO), a Fortune 200 company, is on a mission to help cigarette smokers to transition to a smokeless future.

 To do that, Altria has made several acquisitions and investments in recent years to expand its non-combustible or smokeless tobacco portfolio.

-As of 3Q 2022, Altria, directly and indirectly, owns several businesses, including the following subsidiaries as well as agreements with others that Altria believes, will turn the company around from a stagnant to a growth-driven non-combustible focused conglomerate:
+As of 1Q 2023, Altria, directly and indirectly, owns several businesses, including the following subsidiaries as well as agreements with others that Altria believes, will turn the company around from a stagnant to a growth-driven non-combustible focused conglomerate:

-- Helix Innovations LLC – maker of on! oral nicotine pouches,
+- Completely acquired Helix Innovations LLC – maker of on! oral nicotine pouches,

-- 35% ownership interest in JUUL LABS – the nation-leading e-vapor company,
+- Owner of certain of JUUL’s heated tobacco intellectual property in JUUL LABS – the nation-leading e-vapor company,

 - Exclusive U.S. license to commercialize Philips Morris International Inc’s IQOS products – the only heated tobacco product authorized by the U.S FDA.

 - A significant stake in Cronos – a leading Canadian cannabinoid company

 - A significant stake in Anheuser-Busch InBev – the world’s largest brewer

 But just how successful has the company been in its transition to a smokeless tobacco endeavor?